-6. Complete sixteen courses of the College Preparatory Curriculum.
+Statesboro Campus http://services.georgiasouthern.edu/aux/health/forms/certofimm_feb2006.pdf - 6.
+Complete sixteen courses of the College Preparatory Curriculum.
 Any student who does not have sixteen CPC courses is encouraged to apply and will be considered on a case-by-case basis.

-NOTE: Freshman applicants who score less than 450 on the verbal and/or math portions of the SAT or have a CPC deficiency in English or math will be required to take the Compass placement test in the applicable area(s) to determine placement in first semester courses.
-These exams in English, reading, and mathematics will be given at announced times prior to the student's semester of entrance.
+NOTE: Freshman applicants who score less than 430 on the verbal SAT (17 on the ACT) or 400 on the math portion of the SAT (17 on the ACT) or have a CPC deficiency in English or math will be required to take the Compass placement test in the applicable area(s) to determine placement in first semester courses.
+These exams in English, reading, and mathematics are given 8:00am - 3:00pm Monday - Friday of each week, excluding holidays.
 There is no cost to take this test.